Product Life Cycle Management – The 4 Stages and How to Manage Them

 1. Introduction phase

-This all starts after you’ve already designed, built, and readied your product for market.
+This all starts after you’ve already done your product designs, built, and set yourself to get your product to market.
 The introduction stage Is about how you launch your product and get people interested – but it’s also about learning how those early adopters are using your product and adapting things to match.
-You’ll need to have all your ducks in a row for a successful product launch, including a rock-solid marketing plan, and a means to track user behavior and insight.
+You’ll need to have all your ducks in a row for a successful product launch, including a rock-solid marketing plan, and a means to track user behavior and insight to see things like time to market and adoption rates..

 2. Growth phase